FAQs

 I am visiting Stowe and would like to play pickleball.
 How can I get in on the fun?

-If you’d like to drop-in at one of our scheduled games at Memorial Park or unscheduled games at Stowe High School, we welcome this as a great first step.
-To become a member, simply visit stowepickleball.com/howtojoin and sign up for free.
+If you’d like to drop-in for one of our scheduled games at Memorial Park or Anderson Field, or unscheduled games at all locations, we suggest the following as a great first step.
+Become a member, by simply visiting stowepickleball.com/howtojoin and sign up for free.
 This will give you access to our online scheduling software on playerlineup.

 I’m new to pickleball and I don’t have a paddle yet.
 Are there free loaner paddles available?

-More often than not, players will arrive with two of their own paddles, so if you’re not too shy, please feel free to just show up and ask one of our friendly members if you can borrow one of their extra paddles.
+More often than not, players will arrive with two of their own paddles, so please feel free to just show up and ask one of our friendly members if you can borrow one of their extra paddles.
 Most people would be happy to introduce a new player to the sport and loan out their extra paddle.
-Additionally, Stowe Pickleball has donated paddles to be loaned out for games at Memorial Park.
-Please see an attendant at the main office and ask to borrow one of the many paddles that are available during regular play hours.
+Additionally, Stowe Pickleball has donated paddles for use during scheduled games

 How do I sign up for beginner or intermediate pickleball lessons?